 Four steps to creating a paperless accounting office

 How do you go paperless in accounting?
-Now you know the main benefits of going paperless, we can help you address the how.
-Here’s how to create a paperless accounting office in 4 steps:
+Now you know the main benefits of going paperless, here’s how to create a paperless accounting office in 4 steps:

 Step 1: Start small, know and explain your why

-At the moment going paperless seems like a natural and obvious step to take.
-However, if you are successfully going to move to being a paperless office you need to first know your why.
+Right now, going paperless seems like an obvious step to take.
+However, if you are successfully going to move to be a paperless office, you need to first know your why.
 Why are you taking this step?
-What purpose does it fulfil for you, your firm and your clients?
-How will it help the firm and everyone who interacts with it?
-Without having done this thinking you risk the project to go to being paperless not quite getting there and compromises being made along the way.
-In fact when Marion Thomson, who heads up XU Academy and runs her own small accountancy firm, realised if she could eliminate paper back in 2012 she wouldn’t need an office.
-This was her ‘why’, alongside being very stubborn and wanting to prove it to herself that it could be done.
+What purpose does it fulfil and how will it help you, your firm and your clients?
+Without having done this thinking you risk the project not quite getting there and compromises being made along the way.
+Marion Thomson, who heads up XU Academy and runs her own small accountancy firm, realised in 2012 that if she could eliminate paper, she wouldn’t need an office.
+This was her ‘why' alongside being very stubborn and wanting to prove that it could be done.

-Don’t just announce that the firm is going paperless, clearly explain your reasoning behind the undertaking.
-If your employees know why the change is being made then they are far more likely to be fully on board and engaged with the project.
-This means a smooth and efficient transition for you and happier employees.
+Don’t just announce that the firm is going paperless, clearly explain your reasoning.
+If your employees know why the change is being made, they are much more likely to be fully on board with the project.

-Another way to successfully transition to a paperless office is to start with small changes or to take one process at a time.
-For example, take stock of all your paper-based processes and pinpoint the one that you can digitise with the least amount of effort.
-This could be office receipts and bills, something that isn’t too daunting but one that would make a massive impact.
-Alex Kipp, Head of Cloud at Galloways Accounting, suggests looking at the gateways first when thinking about removing paperwork from your processes.
-I.e. what is going into the building and what is going out of the building?
+Start your transition to a paperless office with small changes or one process at a time.
+Look at all your paper-based processes and pinpoint one that you can most easily digitise.
+Perhaps office receipts and bills; not too daunting but would make a massive impact.
+Alex Kipp, Head of Cloud at Galloways Accounting, suggests looking at the gateways first, i.e. what paperwork is going in and out of the building?

-Once you know where you’re going to eliminate paper first, you can then start thinking about what software you’re going to use to help make that happen.
-Just remember, “people must come first in the strategy and thinking,” says Finance Director, Andrew Coulson.
+Once you know where you’re going to eliminate paper, next is to think about what software you’re going to use to help.
+Remember, “people must come first in the strategy and thinking,” says Finance Director, Andrew Coulson.
 “It has to make their job easier, not just going paperless for the sake of being “hip to be digital.”
-Think people first, process second, and technology third.”
+Think people first, process second, technology third.”

-It’s not just about your team.
-You need to engage with your clients and suppliers.
-As Chris Gregg, founder and CEO of Lightyear said: “97% of lightyear docs come direct from a supplier.
-It’s amazing how many people go searching for a paperless office to manage their scanned documents.”
+You also need to engage with your clients and suppliers.
+As Chris Gregg, founder and CEO of Lightyear said: “97% of Lightyear docs come directly from a supplier.
+It’s amazing how many people go searching for a paperless office to manage their scanned documents."

 As well as talking to your suppliers about how you want them to work with you, it’s time to challenge them on how they do things.
-For example, as Chris Gregg mentioned, can they really not send digital documents?
-After all, how did they actually print out these documents in the first place to send to you?
+Can they really not send digital documents?
+After all, how did they actually print them out in the first place?

-In this step, you need to look for people in your ecosystem, such as clients, team members or suppliers who may have conflicts of interest.
-For example, as Gareth Burton, founder of Progress UK, found his IT provider was initially against going paperless as they had a server room to pay for and justify in their fees.
-Or maybe you have a team member who is worried that if the firm no longer sends out physical letters to clients, they may not have a job.
+You also need to look out for clients, team members, or suppliers who may have conflicts of interest.
+Gareth Burton, founder of Progress UK, found his IT provider was initially against going paperless (they had a server room to justify in their fees).
+Perhaps a team member is worried that if the firm no longer sends out physical letters to clients, they may not have a job.

 Step 2: Select the right software